ASCC Clubs & Programs

 Purpose:

-This program provides opportunities for diverse learners to achieve their educational goals through the practice of creative problem solving, competitions, and networking opportunities.
-By providing these opportunities the program encourages students to countinue their path in the STEM field.
+STEM Nerd Girls / Engineering provides opportunities for diverse learners to practice creative problem solving, competitions, and networking opportunities.
+By providing these opportunities, students are are encouraged to countinue their path in the STEM field.

 Student Ambassadors